BIOL 449 Application Form: (Fillable PDF)

 All Honours students in Biology are required to take Biology 447 and 449.

-For Biology 449 , “Directed Biological Research,” students are expected to complete original research under supervision.
-The scope of the project will be decided between each student and his/her supervisor.
+For Biology 449, “Directed Biological Research,” students are expected to complete original research under supervision.
+The scope of the project will be decided between each student and their supervisor.
 It is anticipated that students will emerge from the program with basic skills in formulating and testing hypotheses, experimental design, data analysis and presentation, critical evaluation of published work and scientific writing; all of the skills required of a good graduate student.
 The project serves only as a specific focus on which to develop these skills.
 It is not essential that the project produce positive results leading to clear, definitive conclusions.
 Projects may yield negative results or no clear results at all.
 This is the nature of scientific research.
-It is expected, however, that each project will address a clearly defined hypothesis and that students will learn much about the scientific method in the process of completing the project.
-The mark in this course will be assigned based on the Final Thesis Examination.
+It is expected, however, that each project will address a clearly defined hypothesis/research question and that students will learn much about the scientific method in the process of completing the project.
+The mark in this course will be assigned based on the Final Thesis defense Examination.